 “…A friend did that (worked with a buy houses investor) with a guy who said he’d take over the payments.
 He “bought” 6 houses that way and he lost every one of them.
 And the people lost their homes to foreclosure because he didn’t make the payments (~as he promised he would).
 I’m not giving my house to those idiots!”
 KM, TX

-A Community Law Center representative is surrounded by home-buying signs that were posted illegally around Baltimore.
+A Community Law Center represnetative is surrounded by homebuying signs that were posted illegally around Baltimore.
 Residents tore the signs down to turn them over to the city.
 (Baltimore Sun article by Sun reporter, photo by M. Lopossay / April 2, 2008)

 Another Scam Example: Phantom Help